youssifmy/youssifmy/README.md

 ## 📌 Projects

-### 🔹 Vole Machine Simulator
+###  Vole Machine Simulator

-A CPU simulator built in C++ with a GUI interface.
-Includes memory, registers, ALU, and instruction execution (Fetch/Decode cycle).
+A CPU simulator built in C++ with a GUI interface, implementing memory, registers, ALU, and instruction execution cycle (Fetch/Decode).

 ---

-### 🔹 Phishing Email Detector

-A rule-based system that detects phishing emails using keyword analysis and scoring.
+###  CPU Scheduling Simulator

+Simulation of multiple CPU scheduling algorithms including:
+AG, Priority, Round Robin, and Shortest Job First (SJF), with performance comparison.

 ---

-### 🔹 Binary System Tools
+###  Smart Home System (Design Patterns)

-Programs for binary conversion and generating binary sequences with constraints.
+A full smart home system built using advanced design patterns such as:
+Factory, Command, Observer, and Adapter patterns.

 ---

+###  Neural Network (Dog vs Cat Classifier)

+A machine learning model that classifies images of dogs and cats with high accuracy.

+---

+###  GMM vs Gaussian Model (MNIST)

+Comparison between Gaussian Model and Gaussian Mixture Model (GMM) achieving up to 97% accuracy on MNIST dataset.

+---

+###  Board Games Collection

+A collection of 9 different board games implemented using object-oriented programming.

+---

-### 🔹 Web Signup System
+###  Airport Reservation System

+A system for managing flight bookings and reservations.

+---

+###  Library Management Website

-A frontend system with validation and local storage for managing user data.
+A web-based system for managing books and users.

+---

+###  Sudoku Game

+A complete implementation of the Sudoku game.

 ---